 What did it feel like to know that you could never go back to the way things were?

 Each of us has our own story of how we were pulled into the avian obsession.
-There is a moment that we knew that our lives would never be the same.
+There is a moment when we knew that our lives would never be the same.

 I love hearing these stories from other birders!
 And it’s easy to get to listen to every person’s unique story by asking a simple question: